 Dwarf shrimp’s color is one of the most important quality criteria and dictates its market price.
-In the shrimp keeping hobby, a pale shrimp is not a competitive product.
+In the shrimp keeping hobby, pale shrimp is not a competitive product.
 Therefore, a lot of aquarists ask these simple questions.
 How to enhance shrimp color?
 Can they improve the coloration at all?
 The answer is – Yes.
 It is possible.

 The pigment of shrimp is dependent upon feed quality, water quality, and stress factors.
 Moreover, such environmental factors as a light regime, substrate, and background color also affect shrimp color.